fables-tales/crypto_b/lecture_1.md

    not been signed by the system (no one can create valid signatures on messages I have not signed).

-Scheme is called EUF (exestential unforgability) CMA (chosen message attack).
+Scheme is called EUF (existentially unforgeable) CMA (chosen message attack).
 Schemes are different from security models (AES is different from IND-CPA).

 EUF is the goal of the adversary, and CMA is the attack model.
 PASS is a weaker